gcruzsolano/prep/sections/slack.md

 # Joining the Slack Chat Room

-**The chat room is the most important thing for you to remember from this class.** Everything else depends on it.
+**The chat room is the most important thing for you to remember from this class.** Everything else depends on it. **You should check the chat at least once a week** to stay informed about what is going on.
 If you forget how to get to it, go to the home page ([skilstak.io](http://skilstak.io)) and find your location.
 The chat room is linked from there.
 If you have questions about anything else, where something is, how to do it, if we are open, *everything* is in there. **Each chat room is private for your location and you can direct message anyone at the location including students and staff.**

 ![](/assets/slack.png)